Analyze the following limits. Then sketch a graph of y=tanx with ... | Channels for Pearson+

 Limits

 A limit is a fundamental concept in calculus that describes the behavior of a function as its input approaches a certain value.
-In this case, we are interested in the limit of the tangent function as x approaches π/2 from the right.
-Understanding limits helps in analyzing the continuity and behavior of functions, especially at points where they may not be defined.
+It helps in understanding the function's behavior near points of interest, including points where the function may not be defined.
+For example, the limit of tan(x) as x approaches π/2 from the left indicates how the function behaves as it nears this vertical asymptote.

 Recommended video: